BrandinO771/AnnaPatBran_p4/README.md

 <h1> Machine Learning Image Detection - Cooking App </h1>

+<h4> Project Name: Food Snap App </h4>
+<h4> Project Participants: Anna Favin, Brandon Steinke, Patrick Hennessey </h4>
+<h3> What does it do? </h3>
 <h4> 1.)
-In a webpage the user uploads a picture of food ingredients, our machine learning model analyzes the image
+Via a web page the user uploads a picture of food ingredients (for example an image food items placed on kitchen counter) our machine learning model analyzes the image
-and returns all of the ingredients it identifies.</h4>
+and returns all of the ingredients identified.</h4>
 <h4> 2.)
 The user then confirms the ingredients detected. </h4>
 <h4> 3.)
 Then we provide a list of recipes that the user can prepare based on their ingredients! </h4>